Stormwater Management & Pollution Prevention

 - Pollution Prevention / Good Housekeeping

 Public participation is necessary for the success of the Stormwater Management Plan.
 Interested citizens are invited to contact the Department of Public Works for further information.
 Additionally, the public is encouraged to report any illicit discharges to Town storm drainage systems.
+Report your concern with the "Report A Concern" button on our homepage.
+Users will need to set up a profile with your email address.

 A draft copy of the plan can be viewed or downloaded here.